 Whether it’s executives in the company, partnerships, or something else driving change, it’s clear that ESG is becoming an increasingly important part of the financial services industry.

-In conclusion, ESG considerations are no longer just a nice-to-have; they’re essential for companies looking to stay competitive and responsible in today’s world.
+In conclusion, ESG considerations are no longer just a nice-to-have; they’re essential for companies looking to stay competitive and responsible today.
 The question is; are fintech companies ready to embrace the ESG criteria and even lead the way?